Bevor-Protocol/protocol-dapp/README.md

 You can also use the prisma studio `yarn db:studio` to connect to a GUI on localhost:5555 to interact with the data.

-NEON will generate a new DB branch for each Vercel branch.
-Vercel's env config will update to reflect the new connection string for each DB branch.
-I DISABLED THIS INTEGRATION, WE NOW EXPLICITLY CREATE/DELETE BRANCHES AND UPDATE VERCEL ENV VARIABLES.

-# DB Setup

-We rely on Neon's serverless postgresql DB + Prisma ORM client.
-Neon separates storage + compute, and supports branching.
-Neon has support for Prisma for direct connections and pooled connections, which requires slightly more configuration.
+In practice, we use Neon to manage our postgres database, but locally, we'll rely on the homebrew postgres instance.

+# Prisma Client setup

-To set the DB up, make sure the environment variables are set.
-For local testing, we can rely on a local connection.
+To set up the prisma client, make sure the environment variables are set.
+For local testing, we can rely on a local connection that was setup above.

+**Generate the Prisma Client**
-Run `yarn run db:generate`, which will re-run the existing migration history and generate the prisma client. **This will only be run in development**.
-On first pass, there will be no new migrations to generate (assuming you hadn't touched the schema.prisma file), so it'll just apply existing migrations to your local DB.
-Also, it'll seed the DB under the hood.
-Note: whenever breaking changes are made to the schema run the generate command and re-run `yarn dev`.
+Run `yarn run db:generate`, which will re-run the existing migration history and generate the prisma client.
+If it is your first pass at setting up the repository, you'll need to run this.

-Seeding occurs whenever you manually tell it to `yarn run db:seed`, or automatically when running `yarn run db:migrate` (when there are history conflicts / DB schema drift) and `yarn run db:reset`.
-If this is your first pass, just run `yarn run db:seed`.

-If you are simply prototyping, you can use the following, which won't apply migrations to the DB.
-Use this until the schema + DB are in a state that you're comfortable with adding to the migration history.
-`yarn run db:push`

-If changes are made to the schema, we can run this to generate new migrations, apply changes to the DB and generate a new prisma client.
-Can run this once it's in a stable state (after `db:push` to test changes).
-`yarn run db:migrate`
+By default, the Prisma Client is generated into `./node_modules/.prisma/client`

+**Seeding the DB**
+As we're integrating both off-chain (postgres) and on-chain (blockchain) data, seeding is a bit more confusing than normal. **Should only be used in local development**.

+#### Steps:

+1. Open the `bevor-v1` repository in the terminal
+2. Start the local blockchain via hardhat
+3. Open a new terminal, deploy the smart contracts in `bevor-v1` to the local blockchain via hardhat
+4. Navigate back to this repository.

+**If it is your first time interacting with the repository, simply run `yarn db:seed`.
+Otherwise, follow below.**

+There are a few options that can be taken after this.
+Seeding is partitioned into 2 scripts: `prisma/seed-onchain.ts` and `prisma/seed-offchain.ts`.
+This is useful for preventing having to regenerate off-chain (postgres) data every time the local blockchain is reset.

+Running `prisma/seed-onchain.ts` when the local blockchain is not empty will result in failure.
+Running `prisma/seed-offchain.ts` when the local postgres instance is not empty will result in failure.

+**Option 1**:
+Run `yarn db:reset`.
+This will clear all existing data in the local postgres DB, then run the `prisma/seed.sh` script.
+This will seed off-chain data, then on-chain, sequentially.

+**Option 2**:
+Run `yarn db:seed`.
+This will do the same as above, without clearing initial data.
+This will fail if the data already exists, as we have unique constraints on certain fields.
+You can run `yarn db:clear` to wipe the DB, then `yarn db:seed`.
+Running these 2 has the same effect as Option 1.
+This option is only useful if the DB is initially empty.

+**Option 3**:
+If your off-chain data is already seeded, but the local blockchain had been reset, you can standalone run the on-chain seeding using `yarn db:seed:onchain`.
+This will execute on-chain transactions and populate the postgres instance with appropriate on-chain references.

+**Option 4**:
+Manually seed both off-chain and on-chain data, sequentially.
+Run `yarn db:seed:offchain` (this will fail if the postgres DB is already populated).
+Then run `yarn db:seed:onchain` (this will fail if the local blockchain had already run this seeding script's onchain txns).
+Running in the wrong order can lead to failures, as the postgres observations won't exist yet for the on-chain data to populate.

+_Note: whenever changes are made to the prisma schema, you need to run `yarn run db:generate` to update the Prisma Client._

+**Managing Changes**
-Again, whenever you update the Prisma schema, you'll need to run `yarn run db:push` or `yarn run db:migrate` to updated the DB.
-It keeps the DB schema in sync with the Prisma schema, and both will generate the Prisma Client.
+If changes are made to the Prisma schema during local development, you can run `yarn run db:push` to quickly iterate on syncing the prisma schema with the DB schema, without creating migrations.

+Once a desired "end state" is reached in development, you can actually create the necessary migrations by running `yarn run db:migrate`

+If you want to undo `yarn run db:push` experiments, you can run `yarn run db:reset`, which will also run the seed script. `yarn run db:clear` does the same, without seeding.

 # Notes

 When deploying Prisma to Vercel, Vercel automatically caches dependencies on deployment.
 This might result in an outdated version of the Prisma Client when the Prisma schema updates.
-To be safe, we add a `beforebuild` script to the package.json file to explicitly call `prisma generate` before the `next build` occurs.
-The build is followed by a `predeploy` script, which runs `prisma migrate deploy`.
+To be safe, we use the `vercel-build` script to the `package.json` file, where we generate the prisma client, deploy our migrations (if any new ones exist), THEN build the nextJS app.